amxxrsuhail/amxxrsuhail/README.md

 ## ⚡️ A Few Quick Facts

--🌐&nbsp;&nbsp;Finding something i don't know drives me restless till i reasearch and get it solved.<br>
+-🌐&nbsp;&nbsp;Finding something i don't know drives me restless till i research and get it solved.<br>
 -📖&nbsp;&nbsp;Can learn new technologies without a second thought if the problem to solve asks for it.<br>
 -💬&nbsp;&nbsp;Ask me about Python, HTML, CSS, JavaScript.<br/>
 -🔭&nbsp;&nbsp;I’m currently working on my pet projects.<br/><br/>